 Meeting Rosters and Hostess

-I have moved to the Kapiti Coast in 2022 for work.
-Previously I lived in Wanganui and was a member of Cotton Quilters.
+I moved to the Kapiti Coast in 2022 for work.
+Previously I lived in Wanganui and was a member of Cotton On Quilters.
 The first quilt I made was when our son was born over 30 years ago.
 It was a cot quilt with Scottie dogs and Elliot tartan - it never got finished.
 I took a beginners class 20 years ago and became hooked.
 I like to try new techniques and love free motion quilting.
 I recently bought a long arm and am loving learning to use it.
 I have more quilts to make than time.